Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 Can I use Grammarly and a human proofreader together?

 Yes, and this is often a sensible approach for longer documents.
 Running Grammarly first clears obvious surface errors, which allows a professional human proofreader to focus their attention on the more substantive issues that require human judgment.
 This can make the human proofreading process more efficient without sacrificing quality.
+The combination produces better results than either tool alone, particularly for academic dissertations, journal manuscripts, and other long documents where surface errors and substantive issues both matter.

 What errors does Grammarly miss that a human proofreader catches?